-In computer technologies, a backup storage device is used to make copies of data that is actively in use.
+A backup storage device is used to make copies of data that is actively in use.
 Backup machines provide redundancy of data residing on primary storage.
 Should the storage medium, such as a hard disk drive (HDD), fail or become corrupted, the original data is recovered from copies on the backup hardware.
-The use of backup storage is imperative in enterprise environments, in which the loss of business data is potentially catastrophic.
+The use of backup storage is imperative in enterprise environments, where the loss of business data is potentially catastrophic.

 Backup storage devices for enterprise use

-In an enterprise, backup storage is achieved through replication of data in multi-disk storage systems, such as RAID; or as part of a network-attached storage (NAS), storage area network (SAN) or tiered storage system.
+In an enterprise, backup storage is achieved through replication of data in multi-disk storage systems, such as RAID (redundant arrays of independent disks), or as part of a NAS (network-attached storage), SAN (storage area network) or tiered storage system.
 Enterprise backup storage often makes use of both disk and tape as storage media.
 Special software is used to manage backup as part of a storage system.

 The same means and media used for backup storage are often used for archival storage.